ToolShedTested

 BLACK+DECKER BDCR20B 20V MAX Reciprocating Saw

-Exactly what it needs to be at $69 -- a functional light-use saw that gets out of the way when you need it.
+Exactly what it needs to be -- a functional light-use saw that gets out of the way when you need it.

 Key features